Srikanthholo/XRUSER/User.md

 # Subscriptions

-Users can view the package they purchased by clicking on the subscriptions tab, and they can purchase additional packages as needed.
+The subscriptions tab allows users to view the package they purchased and purchase additional packages as needed.
+They have the option to renew existing packages.

 ![MarketpalceSubscriptions](https://user-images.githubusercontent.com/101865042/159879181-2490d8f4-e4a5-44bf-9e54-b40a51ce6114.PNG)